ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Why Letting Go of Kubernetes Worked for Us</blockquote>

 <h3>4.
-My Kubernetes Journey: From Novice to Expert that write a book without a Certification - <a href="https://medium.com/@hervekhg/my-kubernetes-journey-from-novice-to-expert-that-write-a-book-without-a-certification-ea01b5562fe4" target="_blank" rel="noopener noreferrer">link</a></h3>
+Django and Microservices Architecture: Deploying Microservices with Docker and Kubernetes [Part… - <a href="https://medium.com/@mathur.danduprolu/django-and-microservices-architecture-deploying-microservices-with-docker-and-kubernetes-part-aad1fb9710bc" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Herve Khg`**
+✍️ **posted by `Mathur Danduprolu`**

-<blockquote>I have never taken a Kubernetes certification, yet I’ve built and operated over a dozen clusters in a little less than a decade… And…</blockquote>
+<blockquote>Welcome to Part 5 of the Django and Microservices Architecture series!
+In previous blogs, we covered foundational topics such as database…</blockquote>

 <h3>5.
 Bringing Amazon EKS Hybrid Nodes to life with Palette - <a href="https://medium.com/itnext/bringing-amazon-eks-hybrid-nodes-to-life-with-palette-584734449503" target="_blank" rel="noopener noreferrer">link</a></h3>